 A number of medical malpractice claims each year arise from mistakes made in the operating room.
 It’s no secret that doctors, nurses, or other hospital personnel can be fatigued or overworked.
 While a limited attention span or exhaustion can both result in a surgical error, many other factors, unfortunately, lead to life-threatening mistakes.

 Causes of surgery errors include surgery on the wrong body part, unnecessary surgery, surgery tool negligence, failure to properly prep for surgery, ignoring lab results, lack of follow up after surgery, premature discharge of a patient from the hospital, delay in surgery causing further issues, failing to discuss all potential risks prior to surgery and reckless decisions during stressful situations.

 Call SW&L Attorneys Today

 North Dakota medical malpractice cases involve a high degree of skill and expertise.
 Some ND lawyers shy away from these cases because of the risk & associated costs.
 Determining if you have a potential case for medical negligence or malpractice is difficult, at best.
-Nathan Severson is here to help people throughout North Dakota.
+Our attorneys are here to help people throughout North Dakota.
 Most cases have a two-year statute of limitations, meaning if more than two years have passed since the malpractice, your claim could be barred forever.
 Therefore, it is important to contact us immediately to discuss.
 If you believe you or a loved one have suffered an injury or death due to medical malpractice, contact SW&L today at 701-297-2890 for a free initial consultation.